Bear: Feeding

-Most bears are opportunistic omnivores and consume more plant than animal matter, and appears to have evolved from an ancestor which was a low-protein macronutrient omnivore.
+Most bears are opportunistic omnivores and consume more plant than animal matter, and appear to have evolved from an ancestor which was a low-protein macronutrient omnivore.
 They eat anything from leaves, roots, and berries to insects, carrion, fresh meat, and fish, and have digestive systems and teeth adapted to such a diet.
 At the extremes are the almost entirely herbivorous giant panda and the mostly carnivorous polar bear.
 However, all bears feed on any food source that becomes seasonally available.
 For example, Asiatic black bears in Taiwan consume large numbers of acorns when these are most common, and switch to ungulates at other times of the year.

 When foraging for plants, bears choose to eat them at the stage when they are at their most nutritious and digestible, typically avoiding older grasses, sedges and leaves.
 Hence, in more northern temperate areas, browsing and grazing is more common early in spring and later becomes more restricted.
 Knowing when plants are ripe for eating is a learned behavior.
 Berries may be foraged in bushes or at the tops of trees, and bears try to maximize the number of berries consumed versus foliage.
 In autumn, some bear species forage large amounts of naturally fermented fruits, which affects their behavior.
 Smaller bears climb trees to obtain mast (edible reproductive parts, such as acorns).
 Such masts can be very important to the diets of these species, and mast failures may result in long-range movements by bears looking for alternative food sources.
 Brown bears, with their powerful digging abilities, commonly eat roots.
 The panda's diet is over 99% bamboo, of 30 different species.
 Its strong jaws are adapted for crushing the tough stems of these plants, though they prefer to eat the more nutritious leaves.
 Bromeliads can make up to 50% of the diet of the spectacled bear, which also has strong jaws to bite them open.